Patient safety is defined by NHS Improvement as ‘the avoidance of unintended or unexpected harm to people during the provision of healthcare’.

 When one examines healthcare in the current century in more detail, it would be fair to say that in the United Kingdom and at a global level the focus on patient safety has reached unprecedented levels.
 One only has to look at the NHS as a barometer to see how patient safety has taken centre stage over the last twenty years.
 In many ways the publication of An Organisation with a Memory by the Chief Medical Officer in 2000 popularised patient safety.
 Many relevant initiatives and documents have since followed, among them Lord Darzi’s Report High Quality Care For All (2008) that stated care must be ‘personal, effective and safe’ and Donald Berwick’s review into patient safety (2013) entitled A promise to learn – a commitment to act: improving the safety of patients in England.

-Since the turn of the century patient safety has rarely been out of the spotlight.
-Sadly over the last two decades the NHS has experienced a steady run of high profile failures where patient safety has been willingly or unwillingly compromised: Bristol Royal Infirmary Inquiry, Shipman Inquiry, Morecambe Bay Inquiry, Francis Inquiry, Winterbourne View scandal etc. With the NHS increasingly under media scrutiny and patients increasingly encouraged to seek legal representation, it is not surprising that patient safety is top of the healthcare agenda and it is hard to see that ever changing in the future.
+Since the turn of the century and in recent times, patient safety has rarely been out of the spotlight.
+Sadly, over the last two decades the NHS has experienced a steady run of high-profile failures where patient safety has been willingly or unwillingly compromised: Bristol Royal Infirmary Inquiry, Shipman Inquiry, Morecambe Bay Inquiry, Francis Inquiry, Winterbourne View scandal etc. With the NHS increasingly under media scrutiny and patients encouraged to seek legal representation, it is not surprising that patient safety is top of the healthcare agenda and it is hard to see that ever changing in the future.

 To help try to make healthcare safer, the NHS has spent significant sums of money setting up many bodies and initiatives over the last two decades.
 In many ways the creation of the National Patient Safety Agency in 2001 was the standard-bearer for what has followed since.
 The purpose of the NPSA was to reduce risks to patients receiving NHS care and to improve safety.
 The NPSA used data from the National Reporting and Learning System to identify key trends as well as creating many resources and training opportunities.

 Data indicates that reporting of patient safety incidents continues to rise.
-Certainly during the last decade healthcare professionals have been encouraged to report incidents and raise concerns.
-As more and more emphasis is placed on patient safety one would expect reporting of incidents to continue to grow especially in light of recent Duty of Candor regulations and the introduction of Freedom to Speak Up Guardians.
+Certainly, during the last decade healthcare professionals have been encouraged to report incidents and raise concerns.
+As more and more emphasis is placed on patient safety one would expect reporting of incidents to continue to grow especially in light of Duty of Candour regulations and the introduction of Freedom to Speak Up Guardians.
 While increased reporting of incidents is vital in helping the NHS to understand why mistakes happen and to learn from them, we should not underestimate the scale of the task at hand.
-In 2016 a total of 1.87 million incidents were reported to the National Reporting and Learning System.
-From April 2016 to March 2017 the NHS reported 445 never events (click here for more details) and according to the NHS Litigation Authority, NHS Trusts paid out £1.4 billion to settle medical negligence claims in 2015 (compared to £583 million in 2008).
-As Don Berwick stated in his 2013 report: the NHS must place the quality of patient care, especially patient safety, above all other aims.
-Click here to find out more about Berwick’s key priorities for improving patient safety in the NHS.
+In 2013, Don Berwick (pictured above) and his team conducted a detailed review of patient safety in the NHS and concluded that the NHS must place the quality of patient care, especially patient safety, above all other aims.